Frequently Asked Questions (FAQ)

 7. How are you funded?

-The CAN Council Great Lakes Bay Region receives funding through individual contributions and planned giving; memorials and honorariums; grants (federal, state, and local); United Way (allocation and designations); holding annual special events (i.e., auction, wine event, golf outing, and roofsit); merchandise sales; and church, civic group, credit union, bank and corporate contributions.
-Our goal is to maintain a diversified stream of income so that we can continue to provide our services to children and families at no cost.
+CAN Council receives funding through individual contributions and planned giving; memorials and honorariums; federal, state and local grants; United Way (allocation and designations); annual special events (Mardi Gras auction, Dine & Unwind, Hometown Heroes Hockey Night, GolfSit and Ducky Derby); and contributions from churches, civic groups and businesses.
+Our goal is to maintain a diversified stream of income so we can continue to provide our services to children and families at no cost.

-The Children Advocacy Centers (CACs) offer crisis counseling for cases that come through the centers.
-For long term counseling, the Bay County CAC refer to the Bay Area Women’s Center.
-The Saginaw County CAC refers to the sexual assault program at Child And Family Services.
+The Children’s Advocacy Centers (CAC) offer crisis counseling for cases that come through the centers.
+For long-term counseling, the Arenac & Bay County CAC refers to the Bay Area Women’s Center, while the Saginaw County CAC refers to the Sexual Assault Center at Child & Family Services of Saginaw.

 9. Do you offer parenting classes?